 '''

 Copyright (c) 1999-2008, Fiorano Software Technologies Pvt.
 Ltd.,

-Copyright (c) 2008-2010, Fiorano Software Pty.
+Copyright (c) 2008-2010, Fiorano Software Ptv.
 Ltd.

 All rights reserved.

-\star This software is the confidential and proprietary information
+This software is the confidential and proprietary information

 of Fiorano Software ("Confidential Information").
 You

 shall not disclose such Confidential Information and shall use

 it only in accordance with the terms of the license agreement

 enclosed with this product or entered into with Fiorano.

+13

 14 import java.io.;

-15 import java.net.Sc

 import java.net.Socket;

 import java.security.KeyStore;

 import java.security.SecureRandom;

 import com.sun.net.ssl.;

 import fiorano.jms.common.FioranoException;

 import fiorano.jms.ex.sm.IExSecurityManager;

 FileName : JSSESecurityManager.java

 This class is a sample implementation of IExSecurityManager for adding customer's own SSL implementation to the server.

-This is used by the server When initial SSL handshake process takes place while creating a socket.
+This is used by the server when initial SSL handshake process takes place while creating a socket.

 It loads digital certificates from appropriate files and initialize the SSLParams.

-Sauthor FSTPL
+@author FSTPL

-Screated March 5, 2010
+@created March 5, 2010

-Sversion 1.0
+Eversion 1.0

 '''

 '''

-33

-34 public class JSSESecurityManager implements IExSecurityManager
+public class JSSESecurityManager implements IExSecurityManager

 / Empty Constructor

-37

-38

-40

-41

-42

-43

-44

-45

-50

-51

-52

-53

-54

-55

-55

-57

-58

-59

-61

-62

-63

-64

 required parameters can be initialized here

-public JSSESecurityManager()

-{

-// Initialize all SSL parameters

-catch (Exception e)

-System.out.println("Unable to create SSL parameters: exiting");

-/

-This method reads the KeyStore file and returns the security context.

-This is a method from interface IExSecurityManager and has to be implemented.
+public JSSESecurityManager() // Initialize all SSL parameters try System.out.println("Unable to create SSL parameters: exiting"); This method reads the KeyStore file and returns the security context.
+This is a method from interface IEXSecurityManager and has to be imp This is a method from interface IExSecurityManager and has to be implemented.

 'path' is passed as a parameter from the Server.
-It points to the fmq/profiles/FioranoMQ/certs folder with default configuration
+It points to the fmq/profiles/FioranoMQ/certs folder with default configuration Sreturn the SSLFarams used for handshake while initializing

-@return the SSIParams used for handshake while initializing secure connection to the Fiorano EMS Server.
+secure connection to the Fiorano EMS Server.

 public Object getSecurityContext(String path)

 SSLContext ctx = null;

 try

-KevManagerFactorv kmf:

-66

-67
+KeyManagerFactory kmf;

+65

+KevStore ks:

 // password used to create the keystore

-68

 char[] passphrase = "passwd".toCharArray();

 69

+70

 // initializing SSL Context

 ctx = SSLContext.getInstance("TLS");

 kmf = KeyManagerFactory.getInstance("SunX509");

+73

+74

 ks = KeyStore.getInstance("JKS");

-74

 75

 76

-77

-78

 // opening th keystore file created by the keytool

 ks.load(new FileInputStream(path + File.separator + "keystore"), passphrase);

-kmf.init(ks, passphrase);
+kmf.init(ks. passphrase);

-79
+80

-SecureRandom sec = new SecureRandom (new Long (System.currentTimeMillis()).toString().getBytes());
+SecureRandom sec = new SecureRandom(new Long(System.currentTimeMillis()).toString().getBytes());

 81

 82

 // initializing the SSL context with keys/certficates info from the keystore file

 83

 ctx.init(kmf.getKeyManagers(), null, sec);

 84

+85

 86

 catch (FileNotFoundException ex)

+87

 88

 ex.printStackTrace();

+89

 90

 catch (Exception e)

 91

+92

 System.out.println("Could not initialise the Context object.");

 93

 94

 95

-}

 96

 This method need not to be implemented.
 Added dummy method for implementing IExSecurityManager interface.

-@throws FioranoException if the Client Certificate does NOT match the criterion of selection defined by the implementation of
+Sthrows FioranoException if the Client Certificate does NOT match the criterion of selection defined by the implementation of

-Sparams certificate, SSLCertificate with which a Client has created this JMS Connection.
-Sparams operationID, integer identifying the type of operation being performed.
-Sparams strContext, String representing the context in which this callback is invoked. public void checkExecute( Socket socket, int operationID, String strContext) throws FioranoException ( return; '''
+8params certificate, SSLCertificate with which a Client has created this JMS Connection.

+Operams operationID, integer identifying the type of operation being performed.
+Operams strContext, String representing the context in which this callback is invoked.

+public void checkExecute( Socket socket, int operationID, String strContext) throws FioranoException { return; '''